ms-sherbert/GWRSM-SDM/README.md

 # GWRSM-SDM

-Repository for the manuscript 'Herbert SM*, Tomscha SA*, Lai HR, Benavidez R, Balkwill C, Ruston P, Jackson B, Deslippe JR. Identifying suitable and accessible refugia to mitigate impacts of an emerging disease on a rare tree'.
+Repository for the manuscript Herbert SM*, Tomscha SA*, Lai HR, Benavidez R, Balkwill CG, Ruston P, Jackson B, Deslippe JR (Accepted April 2025) Identifying potentially suitable and accessible refugia to mitigate impacts of an emerging disease on a rare tree.
+Conservation Biology.
 Authors labelled with an asterisk (*) contributed equally.

-Please note that this manuscript is currently in peer review.
-The FigShare links in this README file will become active after acceptance for publication.
+Please note that this manuscript is currently in press.

 [![DOI](https://zenodo.org/badge/772350956.svg)](https://zenodo.org/doi/10.5281/zenodo.10836317)